-The project, called the Sodium Hypochlorite Bulk Storage/Feed Facility, consists of the conversion of a current gaseous chlorination system to a sodium hypochlorite system that will allow the current rail tank system to be abandoned in favor of a safer liquid based process at the Plant on South Claiborne Avenue.
+One such new process system that we mentioned last year is nearing completion at the Carrollton Water Purification Plant on South Claiborne Avenue.
+It is the Sodium Hypochlorite Bulk Storage/Feed Facility.
+It consists of the conversion of a current gaseous chlorination system to a sodium hypochlorite system that will allow the current rail tank car system to be abandoned in favor of a safer liquid based process at the Plant on South Claiborne Avenue.